Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - **GOES 16** and **GOES 18**, satellites from the `GOES-R` series, are the two currently operational satellites broadcasting three signals:
     - **CDA Telemetry** - Contains telemetry (duh), can be used to check your setup is working properly.
-    - **HRIT** - A stronger and much easier to receive signal transmitting reduced resolution imagery.
+    - **HRIT** - A stronger and much easier to receive signal transmitting reduced resolution imagery, as well as rebroadcasted data from other satellites such as Meteosat and Himawari
     - **GRB** - A fairly weak rebroadcast sending incredibly high quality data, has a massive 7.8 Msym/s.
+Also broadcasts the satellites' SUVI (sun imaging) instruments.

-All of these include FEC, meaning you should be able to properly decode them even when the signal is quite weak.
+- All of these include FEC, meaning you should be able to properly decode them even when the signal is quite weak.
+HRIT has notably good FEC, able to get clean imagery eben out of 1 dB!

+> GOES 19 has recently launched, is in the process of replacing GOES 16.
+It is expected to start broadcasting imagery soon.

 > GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything useful.

 ![GOES CDA Telemetry and HRIT signal screenshots from SatDump](../../assets/images/Radio/GOES-CDA-HRIT.jpg) *GOES 18 CDA Telemetry on the left, HRIT on the right.
-CC: phantomsghost on Discord*
+CC: phantomsghost on Discord

 > TODO: GRB FFT

 ### EWS-G

 - **EWS-G2 (GOES 15)**, a retired GOES satellite part of the `GOES-N` series, was transferred to USSF and moved over the Indian ocean to replace EWS-G1 (GOES 13) and now broadcasts a few relatively weak signals:
     - **CDA Telemetry** - Contains telemetry (duh), can be used to check your setup is working properly.
-    - **GVAR** - A relatively weak broadcast that contains very high resolution data.
+    - **GVAR** - A relatively weak broadcast that contains all 5 imagery channels at a 1 km/px quality for the singular VIS channel and 4km/px for the other IR channels.
     - **SD** - Broadcasts raw instrument data, separates into two downlinks on the same frequency:
         - **Raw imager data**
         - **Raw sounder data**
-- This signal is very prone to corruption because of lacking FEC, which often causes lines to be severely misplaced in the resulting imagery.
+- GVAR is very prone to corruption because of lacking FEC, which often causes lines to be misplaced in the resulting imagery.
 I have created a corrector to make the imagery more presentable even at low SNRs, you can view it [here](https://github.com/Cpt-Dingus/GVAR-line-corrector/).
 - The sounder is disabled: The raw sounder downlink is empty, GVAR produces empty sounder images.

+> Reception note: The satellite normally does regional crops, as they can be scanned faster than full disc images.
+It still transmits a full disc image every 3 hours.

 ![GOES GVAR screenshot from SatDump](../../assets/images/Radio/GOES-GVAR.jpg) *GOES 15 GVAR*